SP-SEDT: Self-supervised Pre-training for Sound Event Detection Transformer: Self-supervised Pre-training SEDT

 \subsection{Backbone pre-training}

-The random patch detection pre-training aims to improve the localization ability, thus we freeze the parameters of the backbone during pre-training to preserve the category information extraction ability of the model.
-Besides, to ensure the patch feature extracted by backbone can depict the cropped spectrogram well, the backbone (ResNet-50) pre-trained on ImageNet is tuned on the weakly labeled data via audio tagging task.
-The backbone can also be pre-trained by existing self-supervised methods which aims for better audio representation.
-In this paper, we only focus on the localization pre-training.
+The random patch detection pre-training optimizes the model towards better localization ability without considering the classification ability.
+To avoid the model locates better at the cost of reduced recognition performance, we attempt to preserve the category information extraction ability of the model by freezing the parameters of the backbone during pre-training.
+Before pre-training, we need to guarantee the backbone can extract audio features depicting the spectrogram well.
+Existing self-supervised methods designed for better audio representation can be adopted to pre-train the backbone.
+Since this paper only focuses on the localization pre-training, to simplify the training process, we tuned the backbone (ResNet-50 pre-trained on ImageNet) on the weakly labeled data via audio tagging task.